univention/ox-connector/docs/ox-connector-app/architecture.rst

 The database files is located at :file:`var/lib/univention-appcenter/apps/ox-connector/data/listener/database.sqlite`.
 The table is named `old_entries`.
-Administrators are highly adviced to use the CLI the App provides to manipulate this database, see :ref:`app-troubleshooting`.
+Administrators are highly advised to use the CLI the App provides to manipulate this database, see :ref:`app-troubleshooting`.

 When the :term:`Listener Converter` updates groups in OX App Suite, the request